4981Team1/mobile_voting_machine_frontend/README.md

 8. In the menu, click Preferences, then enter your Apple ID.
 Make sure you are using the same ID for your Mac and your phone.
 It will register you as a personal team.
 9. Navigate to the Product menu and click Clean Build Folder.
 10. Click the whole Runner folder, enter your personal team as the team.
 Your app will appear on your iPhone.
 Don’t forget to trust this app by going to Settings -> General -> Device Management.
-11. You are all set!
+11. Click the run button on Xcode.
+12. You are all set!
+Your app will start automatically on your iPhone.
+Click allow Bluetooth device when prompted.
+Make sure the Pi server is running in the room.
+You will be able to see the homepage with a list of devices!